Latanoprost 50 mcg/mL and Timolol (as maleate) 5 mg/mL

 When you must not use it

-Asthma, or a history of asthma, chronic obstructive lung disease (emphysema) or other breathing problems.
+asthma, or a history of asthma, COPD (emphysema) or other breathing problems.

-Certain heart conditions, such as a very slow heart rate, or heart failure.
+certain heart conditions, such as a very slow heart rate, an irregular heartbeat or

 Before you start to use it